Myths vs. Facts

-FACT: Some people worry that if the patient lives longer than six months they will be kicked off of Hospice services.
+Some people worry that if the patient lives longer than six months he or she will be kicked off of Hospice services.
 This never happens.
-As long as the patient’s prognosis doesn’t change and they continue to decline – however slowly – Hospice services continue.
+As long as the patient’s prognosis doesn’t change and he or she continues to decline – however slowly – Hospice services continue.
 There is absolutely no penalty if a patient lives longer than the doctor’s prognosis.

 Hospice is for people who have “given up”.